xbench/xbench-docs/content/user-guide/export-items.md

 ![Source Language Selection] (/user-guide/dialog-source-language-selection.jpg)

-If you normally work with a limited set of files, you can click the arrow button of the combo box to open a shorter language list of recently used selections.
+If you normally work with a limited set of languages, you can click the arrow button of the combo box to open a shorter language list of recently used selections.